gkapoor1/htmlmail/README.txt

        [30]over 800 themes to style your messages, or [31]create your own for even more power and flexibility.
     3. Post-filtering
-       You may choose a text format to be used for filtering email messages after theming.
-This allows you to use any combination of [32]over 200 filter modules to make final changes to your message before sending.
+       You may choose a [32]text format to be used for filtering email messages after theming.
+This allows you to use any combination of [33]over 200 filter modules to make final changes to your message before sending.
        Here is a recommended configuration:
-          + [33]Emogrifier Converts stylesheets to inline style rules for consistent display on mobile devices and webmail.
+          + [34]Emogrifier Converts stylesheets to inline style rules for consistent display on mobile devices and webmail.
-          + [34]Transliteration Converts non-ASCII text to US-ASCII equivalents.
+          + [35]Transliteration Converts non-ASCII text to US-ASCII equivalents.
 This helps prevent Microsoft "smart-quotes" from appearing as question-marks in Mozilla Thunderbird.
-          + [35]Pathologic Converts relative URLS to absolute URLS so that clickable links in your message will work as intended.
+          + [36]Pathologic Converts relative URLS to absolute URLS so that clickable links in your message will work as intended.

 Troubleshooting

-   Visit the [36]issue queue for support and feature requests.
+   Visit the [37]issue queue for support and feature requests.

 Related Modules